3 Tracks - Numerous Opportunities!

 When applying online, please indicate whether you would like to carry out a research project and which subject area you are interested in.

-The optional culture course "Germany - Politics, Culture and Society" offers an insight into German history and culture.
+The mandatory culture course "Germany - Politics, Culture and Society" offers an insight into German history and culture.